 a.
-Consumers who operate the District owned angle stop in order to stop leaks or flooding at their property and damage the angle stop in the process are responsible for the angle stop repair costs.
-The District will assess the charge on the consumers account.
-The charge will be waived once in the account's life as a courtesy.
-The waiver requires the consumer to also agree in writing to install or have installed, at their own expense, an isolation value on their side of the service.
+Consumers who operate the District owned angle stop in order to stop leaks or flooding at their property and damage the angle stop in the process, the District will review the service location to determine the last time the angle stop was replaced.
+If the angle stop replacement was over 5 years ago, the District will assess the charge on the consumers account, but waive the charge as a courtesy.
+The consumer must also agree in writing to install or have installed at their own expense an isolation value on their side of the service.